-In November 1986, Imperial Valley College began construction of a 17,500 square foot fully state funded building that now houses Health Technologies programs as well as the Mel Wendrick Access Center for Disabled Student Programs and Services.
+In November 1986, Imperial Valley College began construction of a 17,500 square foot fully state-funded building that now houses Health Technologies programs as well as the Mel Wendrick Access Center for Disabled Student Programs and Services.
 The \$2.2 million project was completed at the end of 1987.

-IVC passed its second General Obligation bond in 1987: A \$2.5 million measure that allowed the college to do major campus refurbishing and other general improvements including the opening of an extended-campus center in El Centro, rejuvenating classrooms, the library, the college center, the counseling center, the print shop; doubling the size of the Meyer Center for Business and Commerce; and computerizing the energy control system.
+IVC passed its second General Obligation bond in 1987, a \$2.5 million measure that allowed the college to do major campus refurbishing and other general improvements.
+Work included rejuvenation of classrooms, the library, the college center, the counseling center, the print shop; doubling the size of the Meyer Center for Business and Commerce; and computerizing the energy control system.

-In May 1999, the Spencer Library Media Center opened a 4,200 square foot addition that houses the Learning Center and Tutoring Center.
+In May 1999, the Spencer Library Media Center opened a 4,200 square-foot addition that houses the Learning Center and Tutoring Center.
 The \$1,000,000 project included a complete renovation of the existing library.